prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ### Step 6: Power the band expander

 We're nearly done!
-The goal here is to find a wire we can tap into for 12v power.
+The goal here is to find a wire we can tap in to for 12v power.
 The band expander pulls around half an amp, so you can be pretty confident that you won't blow a fuse no matter what source you choose.
 The key is finding a source that is only powered when the key switches to the accessory position.
 Otherwise, the band expander will _very_ slowly drain your battery over time.

 There are several options for 12v accessory power behind the head unit, but my hands are a bit too beefy to reach them comfortably.
 If that's true for you too, you can put that 22-18 AWG wire to use!
 The fuse box under the dash on the right has plenty of options.
 I ended up tapping into one of those wires and running a piece of wire under the dash and over to the band expander: